Srihari3601/clickit-landing-page/README.md

 - React Icons (for icons in the stats section)
 - gh-pages (for deployment)

-## Getting Started

-To get a local copy of this project up and running, follow these steps.

 ### Prerequisites

 Make sure you have **Node.js** and **npm** installed.
 You can download Node.js [here](https://nodejs.org/).